NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 == Model Assumptions

 To simplify the model described in the assignment the following assumptions have been made:
-- The map is a 2D grid with a fixed number of rows and columns, a fixed number of fires and exits that cannot change during the simulation.
+- The map is a 2D grid with a fixed number of rows and columns, and fires and exits are static (i.e. they won't change during simulation);
-- Distance between 2 cells is considered as the number of step needed to move from one cell to the other allowing diagonal movement, not the Euclidean distance.
+- The distance between 2 cells is considered as the number of step needed to move from one cell to the other allowing diagonal movement, not the Euclidean distance;
-- When a _civilian_ is busy following an instruction the model consider it busy for the whole duration of the instruction, considering it safe at the end of the instruction, without modeling the actual movement of the _civilian_.
+- When a _civilian_ need to move towards someone _in_need_ or a _first-responder_, the model consider it moving for the whole duration of the movement and considering it safe at the end, without modeling the actual movement of the _civilian_;
-- Drones know the status of all the cells in their field of view, including the status of the _civilians_.
-- Drones know the global position of all the _first-responders_ and their status.
+- Drones know the global position of all the _first-responders_ and their status, at any given time;
-- All _civilian_ when moving know the location of the nearest exit and can move towards it.
+- All _civilians_ know the location of the exits and can determine the nearest one;
 - _survivors_ cannot start the simulation inside a fire cell.

 = Model Description and Design Choices